ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 ### Augmented reality

 One of the terms that will appear a lot in this blogpost is Augmented Reality or AR which is the foundation of this PoC.
-AR allows us to add layers of visual information about the real world around us using devices like as our own smartphones.
+AR allows us to add layers of visual information about the real world around us using devices such as our own smartphones.
 This helps us to generate experiences that provide relevant knowledge about our environment, and we also receive that information in real time.

 Speaking of AR what better example to give than [Pokémon Go](https://www.pokemongo.com).